nuttycom/aftok/TASKS.md

 Library
 -------

-  * Invite
-    * When a new participant is invited to the project, allow them to create an account.
-      - user creates account ands provides initial payout address
-      - inviting user asked to sign a txn that transfers a specific amount of btc from their current payout address to the invitee's payout address as confirmation of the invitation + script
   * Timeline
     * Amend Event
       * Amend operations targeting events older than <commit_delay hours> fail.
   * User
     * Payout Address Update
       - authenticate by asking the user to sign and broadcast a small txn with a specific